ambroiseodt/itl/README.md

 We provide below the instructions to install the library and start launching experiments.

 ### Installation

+> [!NOTE]
+> LLM libraries such as [datasets](https://github.com/huggingface/datasets), [transformers](https://github.com/huggingface/transformers), [trl](https://github.com/huggingface/trl), or [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) are subject to frequent changes which might impact the behavior of the codebase.
+In case of issues, we advise users to use previous versions of the packages.

 The code runs Python 3.10+.
 Here are some installation instructions:
 - Install [miniconda](https://docs.conda.io/projects/miniconda/en/latest/).
 Follow the instructions online, most likely you will execute the following commands.